xiahaa/MATLAB/imgproc/pnp/README.md

 7. EPnP (intermediate result differs with the EPnP, but final result approaches with numerical error);
 8. POSIT;
 9. softPOSIT (not very stable, in some case fail to converge);
+10. P3P Fisch;
+11. OPnP (much slower than the original OPnP because of the elimination template), still working on this;

 ## use only Warpper to call 3rdparty implementation:
 ### MLEstimator variant: